iqm-finland/qiskit-on-iqm/docs/user_guide.rst

                                                                                               ║
            meas_2: ═══════════════════════════════════════════════════════════════════════════╩═

-We also provide a IQM specific optimization pass exploiting the native IQM gate set which aims at reducing the number of single-qubit gates.
+We also provide an optimization pass specific to the native IQM gate set which aims to reduce the number of single-qubit gates.
 This optimization expects an already transpiled circuit.
 As an example, lets apply it to the above circuit:

 .. code-block:: python

-    from iqm.qiskit_iqm.iqm_transpilation import optimize_1_qb_gate_decomposition
+    from iqm.qiskit_iqm.iqm_transpilation import optimize_single_qubit_gates

-    qc_optimized = optimize_1_qb_gate_decomposition(qc_transpiled)
+    qc_optimized = optimize_single_qubit_gates(qc_transpiled)

     print(qc_optimized.draw(output='text'))